Welcome to today's edition of the Rush 24-7 podcast.

 Mrs. Clinton, last Thursday in Tunis, Tunisia, at a town hall meeting.

-If you don't try to take him out, if you don't support the opposition, and he stays in power, We cannot predict what he will do.
+If you don't try to take him out, if you don't support the opposition and he stays in power, we cannot predict what he will do.

-Well, uh, we don't have to remove Gaddafi.
+Well, we don't have to remove Gaddafi.

-Then she a little bit more relaxed about it last night on nightline during a discussion about the attacks on Libya.
+Then she, a little bit more relaxed about it, last night on Nightline during a discussion about the attacks on Libya.

-Got the question Diane Sawyer.
+Got the question, I think it was from Diane Sawyer.

 Qaddafi, will this intervention be a success if he's still in power?